daphnied/single-page-site/README.md

-# Single page website made with HTML, CSS and Bootstrap 4
+# Single page website

+Developed using HTML, CSS and Bootstrap 4